siggiarni/memos/vim.md

 `D` or its equivalent `d$` will delete the rest of the line and leave you in *command mode*.
 `C` or `c$` will delete the rest of the line and put you in *insert mode*, and new text will be appended to the line.

+`vert help` Open help in a vertical window.

 ## Buffers

 * A buffer is a file loaded into memory for editing.
 All opened files are associated with a buffer.
 There are also buffers not associated with any file.